The past few years have been a roller coaster for me.

 I was always a happy child/ teen, had everything I needed and had loving and supportive parents, family and friends.
 It wasn’t until the last year of University (2017) where a few dramatic events happened and I started feeling quite overwhelmed with anxiety/depression and stress.
 I have always had some form of anxiety at a younger age after my parents divorced but when these traumatic things happened which I was not expecting, it took a massive toll on my mental and emotional health.
 I can say that Christmas in 2017 was the lowest point of my life so far.
 To explain a litter more, I was working full-time in Sydney but hated my work because I was treated badly and couldn’t deal with other events that had happened earlier that year which just added to everything I was currently going through.

-However thinking about it now in 2017 I still managed to travel Europe for 6 weeks, travel to America for 2 weeks, buy a great car and finish my degree.
+However thinking about it now in 2017 I still managed to travel to Europe for 6 weeks, travel to America for 2 weeks, buy a great car and finish my degree.
 Except when your in that spiral of depression you don’t see any of the good, you really don’t think about anything.

-My positive turning point was when I finally left the job I had in Sydney and travelled Asia for 3 months in the beginning of 2018 with two of my close friends.
-On that trip I learnt so much about myself and the world around me.
+My positive turning point was when I finally left the job I had in Sydney and travelled to Asia for 3 months at the beginning of 2018 with two of my close friends.
+On that trip, I learnt so much about myself and the world around me.
 I embraced everything and met some amazing people from all over the world.
 I decided that 2017 was a bad year but I was not going to give in to those feelings and just feel bad for myself.
 I have always been a determined person, so that helped with everything I wanted to achieve for the future.

 Here are some things that I do now to help stay positive and happy in life x

 God has got you!